JJetmar/github-branch-suggestion-tempermonkey-script/README.md

 * Adds button for invitation of all members that signed for event via in-game script.

-* Allows to generate member structure for addon [Sposu-FB-block](https://github.com/JJetmar/sposu-fb-block).
+* Allows to generate member structure for addon [Sponsored posts and suggestions Facebook block](https://github.com/JJetmar/sponsored-suggestions-facebook-block).